 Congratulations on taking the step to become a student leader at IPFW.
-By starting a new student organization you will be helping to enrich the culture at IPFW and increase the number of extra-curricular opportunities available to your peers.
-Below you will find all the necessary tools for starting up a new organization.
+By starting a new student organization, you will be helping enrich the culture at IPFW and increasing the number of extracurricular opportunities available to your peers.
+Below, you will find all the necessary tools for starting up a new organization.

 There is some information that must be present in your group's constitution in order to be approved by Student Senate and become chartered; as you create the document, be sure to follow these 18 Guidelines

 Once you have a final draft, submit it to the student body Vice President of Legislation using the Student Senate Charter Request Form.
 Once submitted, your constitution will be reviewed by the Senate Student Affairs Committee, who may recommend changes.
 Once your constitution passes committee, it will be sent on to Student Senate for final approval.